YuxiaWu/SimpleDyG/README.md

 `bash train_UCI_13.sh`

-Will obtain the following output files:
+During training, the following output files are generated:

 - ./tokenizers: the tokenizers for each timestamp

 - ./vocabs: the vocab for each timestamp

-- ./output: the checkpoint
+- ./output: the saved checkpoint of the model

 - ./results: the output results and metrics